-WARNING: Should overheating occur or the gas supply fail to shut off, shut off the manual gas valve to the furnace before shutting off the electrical supply, failure to do so can cause a fire or explosion which could result in damage, injury or death.
+Should overheating occur or the gas supply fail to shut off, shut off the manual gas valve to the furnace before shutting off the electrical supply.
+Failure to do so can cause a fire or explosion which could result in damage, injury of death.

-A. GAS AND BLECTRICAL SHUTOFF DEVICES.
+4.A GAS AND ELECTRICAL SHUTOFF DEVICES